 strong and water droplets like to stay intact due to these attractive forces

 rather than adhere to the hydrophobic PTFE layer.

 - It is the tiny holes in the PTFE layer that

-let the water vapour molecules through, i.e. it is breathable.
+let individual water vapour molecules through, i.e. it is breathable, so

 Each pore is too small for water droplets to pass through, but big